 Additionally, the CAQ is a founding member of the Anti-Fraud Collaboration, which unites organizations representing members of the financial reporting supply chain.

 The Center for Audit Quality's annual Main Street Investor Survey provides a sweeping view of the strength and resilience of US investors and the robust confidence they place in our capital markets system.
-In 2017, 85 percent of investors express confidence in US capital markets, and 83 percent have confidence in investing in U.S. public companies.
-Get many more insights in the report, including investor views on economic issues and events affecting investment decisions.
+In 2018, 74 percent of investors express confidence in US capital markets, and 78 percent have confidence in investing in U.S. public companies.